-When you’re ready, just send me your signed quote.
+When you’re ready, just send us your signed quote.
 You can mail a check for your 50% deposit , send it via e-transfer, or if you prefer, pay by any major credit/debit card via PayPal.
-We’ll also sign a simple contract stating that I agree to do the work, you agree to pay for the work, and we both agree that you’ll own all rights to your final book design.
+We’ll also sign a simple contract stating that we agree to do the work, you agree to pay for the work, and we both agree that you’ll own all rights to your final book design.

 Step 4: Has your manuscript been edited and proofread?

 It’s important that your manuscript be as clean as possible before going into your page design.
 Having your manuscript edited and proofread beforehand is cost-effective in the long run.
 An experienced editor will make sure your text flows smoothly for your reader.
 A proofreader will search carefully for any errors or spelling mistakes.
-Feel free to look for editing and proofreading professionals in my Resources section.
+Feel free to look for editing and proofreading professionals in our Resources section.

 Step 5: Choosing a page design